 Vegan diets are most compassionate.

+A vegan diet consist of only plants and foods produced from plants; it excludes meat, poultry, fish, eggs, dairy products and all other animal – derived ingredients.
 Every year, approximately 58 billion animals are crammed by the thousands into filthy and cruel confinements systems and killed in factory farms and slaughterhouses worldwide to produce meat, eggs and dairy.
 In the US alone, 10 billion land animals are abused and slaughtered every year in the food production industries.
+As animal advocates, we naturally do not want to contribute to the suffering of any living beings by consuming or using animals or their products for any purpose.
+Consequently, AIA promotes a vegan diet as a central element of animal advocacy.

 Vegan diets are best for the environment

+Another strong argument for eating vegan is that vastly fewer resources are needed to grow plants for consumption than are used in the production of meat and dairy.
 The production of meat and diary is very resource-intensive and inefficient.
 Huge amounts of water and feed are required to raise livestock for meat and to produce milk – much more than what is required to grow fruits, vegetables and legumes for direct consumption.
 Furthermore, experts estimate that about 18% of all green house gas emissions are a result of animal agriculture, which is more than produced by the entire world’s transportation industries combined.
 Additionally, around the world, natural habitats and forests are being cleared at alarming rates to make grazing land for livestock.

 Humankind’s seemingly insatiable appetite for meat and dairy is literally destroying the earth we and non-human animals share.